WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 1. For each of the two offers you published previously, select the big **Go Live** button.
 1. After some hours, or maybe days, the offer will enter "live" state.
 </details>
+</details> <!-- subsection about VM offers that are used in the tWAS ND (aka cluster) Azure Application offer -->

+<details> <!-- subsection about VM offers that are used in the tWAS ND (aka cluster) Azure Application offer -->
+<summary>The steps in this subsection show how to run the workflows and publish the Azure Application offer that uses the VM offers from the preceding section. [expand for details]</summary>

 #### 6. Update the source files in the tWAS ND (aka cluster) Azure Application offer